-Heritage Interpretation Latin America and the Caribbean
+Professional Organisation of Cultural and Natural Heritage Interpreters of Latin America and the Caribbean

-Professional Organisation of Cultural and Natural Heritage Interpreters of Latin America and the Caribbean: We are dedicated to strengthening best practices, fostering continuous professional development, and promoting the recognition and appreciation of our profession in the region.
+We are dedicated to promoting best practices, encouraging continuous professional development, and strengthening the recognition of our profession as an essential part of heritage management and communication in the region.

 At I-PAL, we believe that the interpretation of natural and cultural heritage enriches our lives by promoting experiences that convey knowledge, deepen understanding, and provoke reflections that establish an emotional and intellectual connection between visitors and their surroundings.